davidmirror-ops/flyte-the-hard-way/README.md

 - Lab 11: [Upgrade your Helm release to use auth](./docs/11-upgrade-with-auth.md)

 # Flyte on local Kubernetes

+In   this tutorial, you'll deploy the `flyte-binary` chart to a Kubernetes environment running on-premises.
-## Part I: Simple deployment with no SSL, Ingress or authentication
+## Part I: Simple deployment with no Ingress or auth
 - Lab 1: [Deploy a K8s cluster and configure dependencies](docs/on-premises/001-configure-local-k8s.md)
 - Lab 2: [Configure the Helm chart and install Flyte](docs/on-premises/002-install-local-flyte.md)

+## Part II: Multipler worker nodes and Ingress (coming soon)

+## Part III: Auth
+---
 ## Flyte deployment models

 ![](./docs/images/flyte-deployment-1.png)